 I encourage all citizens to support community, nonprofit and faith-based organizations that provide critical programs and services at no cost to veterans.
 Volunteer with these organizations to learn more about the resources and care these men and women need most.

 We should all strive to empower warriors and foster the most well-adjusted generation of veterans in U.S. history.
 We can only do that by continuing to support their growing needs after service.
 The greatest casualty is being forgotten—and we must never forget.

 Note: this article originally ran in Newsweek on September 11, 2021 [https://www.newsweek.com/needs-wounded-warriors-continue-opinion-1625976]

 If you are a veteran struggling with thoughts of suicide, call the Veterans Crisis Line at 1-800-273-8255 and press 1.
-For information about resources available from Wounded Warrior Project, visit woundedwarriorproject.org or call Wounded Warrior Project’s Resource Center at 1-888-997-2586.
+For information about resources available from the Wounded Warrior Project, visit woundedwarriorproject.org or call Wounded Warrior Project’s Resource Center at 1-888-997-2586.
 You are not alone.

 Lt.
 Gen. (Ret.)
 Michael Linnington is chief executive officer (CEO) of Wounded Warrior Project® (WWP).
 Prior to joining WWP, he was the first permanent Director of the Defense POW/MIA Accounting Agency (DPAA), following his retirement from the U.S. Army.
 Linnington served as the Military Deputy to the Under Secretary of Defense (Personnel and Readiness) from 2013 to 2015 and as Commanding General, Military District of Washington and Commander, Joint Force Headquarters-National Capital Region from 2011 to 2013.
-Linnington was also Commandant of Cadets, United States Military Academy, West Point, New York, where he graduated from in 1980.
+Linnington was also Commandant of Cadets, United States Military Academy, West Point, New York, where he graduated in 1980.